Nik-Mouz/nikolas-mouzourides-website/blogs/Getting Started With AWS SAM/blog.md

 Ensure AWS credentials are set up by running `aws configure`.

 ## Getting Started
-Initialise a sample AWS SAM project by running `sam init`, this will create a new directory in your working directory named "sam-app".
+Initialise a sample AWS SAM project by running `sam init`, this will create a new directory named "sam-app".
 If we enter this directory, we will see the following files:

 ```